 The Cannon Group’s spacebound, sci-fi horror Lifeforce is a visual treat in itself.
-Featuring a series of schlocky practical effects and mind-bending action, director Tobe Hooper’s loose adaptation of Colin Wilson’s novel The Space Vampires is something of an oddity, as a group of astronauts come across an alien spacecraft containing what appear to be human lifeforms, including the impossibly beautiful ‘Space Girl’ (Mathilda May).
-Of course, this is a horror movie, and the aforementioned specimens are anything but, leading to a London-bound zombie flick of wonderfully absurd proportions.
+Chock-full of schlocky practical effects and mind-bending action, director Tobe Hooper’s loose adaptation of Colin Wilson’s novel The Space Vampires is something of an oddity, a movie indicative of maverick producers Golan-Globus, who would sign Hooper to a three-picture contract as they looked to branch out and compete with Hollywood’s big boys.

-The movie’s box art communicates its fantastical tone and emphasis on sexuality as a tool of manipulation, while its eye-catching neon colours are indicative of the period.
-Its nebulous horizon, powdered red, beautifully compliments the blinding pallor of the film’s pod-bound creatures, the relatively calm images of floating astronauts subtly framing the back cover captions without overwhelming them.
+The movie’s box art communicates its fantastical tone and emphasis on sexuality as a tool for manipulation.
+Its eye-catching neon colours are indicative of the period, a nebulous horizon, powdered red, complimenting the blinding pallor of the film’s pod-bound creatures.
+The relatively calm images of floating astronauts subtly frames the back cover captions without overwhelming them.